My Thoughts On Every NCAA Football Game For the Playstation 2

 Perhaps a small but great addition was adding player models/images on the roster, depth chart, and recruiting screens.
 It’s a small thing but it goes a long way with immersion.

 The only thing in Dynasty Mode I remember not liking is the occasional Group of 5 school getting a high recruiting class which is unrealistic.
+I’ll admit, I haven’t tested enough of 2005’s Dynasty Mode to know if it has any other issues.
+Hopefully it doesn’t.

 Overall

+I would probably play 2005 more if it wasn’t so defensive-minded.
 Maybe I have to humble myself and play on All American or severely drop sliders on Heisman to enjoy it.
 Otherwise, the game feels solid, mainly due to not have any goofy features to bring it down.

 However, I always ask myself what 2005 has that the later games do not to convince me to play it more.
 I can’t find anything yet.

-For those who can’t stand certain features added in later games and don’t mind a defensive-oriented experience while also having a dynasty mode with enough features to keep you entertained, then 2005 might be the one for you.
+For those who can’t stand certain features added in later games and don’t mind a defensive-oriented experience while also having a Dynasty Mode with enough features to keep you entertained, then 2005 might be the one for you.

 NCAA Football 06